 A freaky thing I do…I cannot resist collecting vintage paintbrushes from the fleamarket and garage sales.
 I think the aged ones look beautiful, yet I cannot bring myself to use them!
 Nope.
 Here is my favorite paint brush for any number of jobs:

-Do you have a list like this you tackle at the beginning of spring?
+Have a list like this you tackle at the beginning of spring?

 I independently selected products in this post—if you buy from one of my links, I may earn a commission.